 - Survey and Title – The title must be clear at closing, and the property boundaries verified by survey.
 This allows for clean transfer of the deed.
 Verify with your lender which survey and title documents are needed at closing.

-- Insurance – Some first-time homebuyers do not realize that you must have homeowner's insurance lined up before closing.
+- Insurance – Some first-time homebuyers don't realize that you must have homeowner's insurance lined up before closing.
 Bring verification of coverage with you.

 - Home Inspection – This is optional, but wise.
 If you did not get a home inspection prior to purchase, you may indeed end up writing large checks to total strangers to cover significant repairs, or even structural damage.